Northern Lehigh School District

 Northern Lehigh School District is a school district primarily serving Lehigh County with a smaller portion serving Northampton County, both within the Lehigh Valley region of eastern Pennsylvania.
 It serves the boroughs of Slatington and Walnutport, and Washington Township.

 Students in grades nine through 12 attend Northern Lehigh High School in Slatington.
-As of the 2021–22 school year, the school district had a total enrollment of 1,527 students between all five of its schools, according to National Center for Education Statistics data.
+As of the 2023–24 school year, the school district had a total enrollment of 1,597 students between all five of its schools, according to National Center for Education Statistics data.

 Their school mascot is a bulldog and their nickname is Bulldogs.

 Schools

 Northern Lehigh High School

 Students in grades nine through 12 attend Northern Lehigh High School in Slatington.
+The principal of the High School is Lori Bali.

 Northern Lehigh Middle School

 The Northern Lehigh Middle School in Slatington admits students in grades 7 and 8 from the Northern Lehigh School District.
-The principal of the Middle School is Jill Chamberlain.
+The principal of the Middle School is Daniel Williams.